 In Game of Thrones, the White Walkers have morphed from a seldom-seen myth to the greatest enemy in Westeros.
-The Night King’s army of the dead has moved very, very, slowly, marching south from Hardhome to a mountain range just an afternoon’s jog from Eastwatch-by-the-Sea, but if they somehow make it past the Wall, they threaten to usher in the Long Night, a mythical winter that would wipe out most life on the continent.
+The Night King’s army of the dead has moved very, very slowly, marching south from Hardhome to breach the Wall with the help of an ice dragon at the end of season seven.
+Now, they’re on the verge of sacking Winterfell itself and ushering in the Long Night, a mythical winter that would wipe out most life in Westeros.

 What are White Walkers?

 Long story short, they used to be humans and now they’re ice monsters.
 They don’t appear to speak to one another, but they do use some sort of nonverbal communication.
 In George R.R.
 Martin’s books, they’re a much more reputable-looking bunch with chameleon-like armor that perfectly reflects their surroundings.
 They’re pretty ragtag on the show, although some wear leather armor.
 They’re been marching south under the orders of the Night King (we’ll get to him later), and they’re willing to destroy anyone who gets in their way.
 They aren’t indiscriminate, though: The Walkers created some sort of truce with Craster the wildling, who gave them his baby boys in return for being left in peace.